-This is a follow-up to a recent post on defense mechanisms, which are based on the work of Sigmund Freud.
-Suppression and repression are both examples of defense mechanisms, and they serve the purpose of removing unwanted information from conscious awareness.
-Suppression is done consciously, while repression happens automatically and unconsciously.
+Suppression and repression are examples of Freudian defense mechanisms.
+They serve the purpose of removing unwanted information from conscious awareness.
+Suppression is done consciously, while repression is automatic and unconscious.

 Freud proposed repression as a mechanism to describe why his patients had such difficulty recalling past memories.
 He later described repression as “the corner-stone on which the whole structure of psychoanalysis rests” (as quoted in Wikipedia).

 Freud believed that even though the memories couldn’t be accessed consciously, they would still have influence subconsciously in other ways.

 Wikipedia has a page devoted to the concept of motivated forgetting.
 During World War I, memory repression was a regularly prescribed treatment for soldiers who’d been through highly traumatic experiences.

 A Scientific American article described a study in which some of the subjects were asked to actively suppress memories of word pairings they had rehearsed.
 MRI scans showed activation in the prefrontal cortex, the area of the brain responsible for executive functioning.
 Later, the subjects who were asked to suppress had lower word recall than subjects who were asked to recall the word pairs while in the MRI scanner.

 Suppression of visual stimuli occurs regularly and allows us to selectively focus on certain things.
 There’s a fascinating case report in the same Scientific American article of someone with dissociative identity disorder.
 It’s unclear how many alters there were, but at least one was sighted and one was blind.
 The person was shown visual stimuli while connected to an EEG to monitor electrical activity in the brain.
 The sighted alter had a normal electrical response, while the blind alter had a greatly reduced response.
 That’s not something that’s under conscious control, so it’s truly remarkable.